This is the Ontology for the Enterprise Project .

 Conceptually, the Enterprise Ontology it is divided into a number of main sections -- these are summarised below.

 ACTIVITIES and PROCESSES:

 The central term is Activity.
 This is intended to capture the notion of anything that involves doing, in particular including action.
 The concept of Activity is closely linked with the idea of the Doer, which may be a Person, Organisational-Unit or Machine.
-These terms are defined in the Organisation section and are collectively referred to as Potential-Actor s.
-Have-Capability denotes the ability of a Potential-Actor to be the Doer of an Activity (or Skill if the Doer is a Person).
+These terms are defined in the Organisation section and may collectively be referred to as Potential-Actor s.
+The ability to be the Doer of an Activity is denoted by Capability (or Skill if the Doer is a Person).
 Actors may have other Roles in respect of an Activity such as Activity-Owner.

 Also closely related to Activity is Resource, which is something used or consumed in an Activity.
 An Activity can also have outputs or Effects.
 An Activity is linked to a Time-Interval, which is defined in the Time section.
 An Activity may be large and complex and take a long time.
 This may be represented as composition of many Sub-Activity s.

 An Activity can obviously have happened in the past and may be happening in the present.
 The term can also be used to refer to a hypothetical future Activity.
 However, there is a need to refer explicitly to specifications or plans for Activities.
 This is provided by the term Activity-Spec.
 An Activity-Spec specifies at some level of detail one or more possible Activities.
 If the Activity-Spec has an Intended-Purpose, it is called a Plan.
 The concept of repeatability of an Activity or Plan is captured in the term Process-Specification.

 Control of doing of Activities is important to enterprises.
 This is provided by the Relationship Hold-Authority denoting that an Actor has the right to perform the Activities as specified in an Activity-Spec.